HeavyMetalFFT/ironsworn-log/locations.md

 ## The Broken city beneath the crater lake
 Much is still to be learned for sure.
 The huge tree that sits above the entrance to the city is a bioengineered solar array that provided energy for the city.
 It could potentially have served other purposes as well.

+## Dark Forest amidst the Tempest Hills
+Haunted by 3 witches.
+Home of the Elder Druid, Old Man Oak, keeper of the Staff of Heimdall.
+In the middle is the enchanted lake where lies the Great Tree of the Sun and the entrance to the Fallen City Beneath the Lake.